google/fonts/cc-by-sa/knowledge/glossary/terms/axis_in_variable_fonts/content.md

-In [variable fonts](/glossary/variable_fonts), "axis" usually refers to a single aspect of a [typeface](/glossary/typeface)’s design that can be altered by the user.
+In [variable fonts](/glossary/variable_fonts), “axis” usually refers to a single aspect of a [typeface](/glossary/typeface)’s design that can be altered by the user.

 <figure>